In this post, you’ll learn exactly how to create and implement an effective digital marketing strategy step-by-step.

 The concept is simple.
 You connect your website with Facebook and Google by adding a piece of code provided by the platforms.

-You then create custom audience lists that include the people who visited your website but did not convert.
+You then create custom audience lists that include those who visited your website but did not convert.

-You then create campaigns and ads that are shown to these users as they browse Facebook or visit other websites on the Internet.
+You then create campaigns and ads shown to these users as they browse Facebook or visit other websites on the Internet.

 To make remarketing more effective, you can also add the element of personalization.
-Instead of treating all visitors as one group, you can add rules to show different ads to people based on the actions they took on your website.
+Instead of treating all visitors as one group, you can add rules to show different ads to people based on their actions on your website.

 For example, you can create a retargeting campaign for people that added an item to their shopping cart but did not checkout.
 To give them an incentive to come back and finish the process, you can offer them a discount via coupon code.